 Virtually all of the Company's merchandise is private label.
 On an annual basis, the Company directly imports approximately 85% of its merchandise, largely from China.
-In the second quarter of fiscal 2012, no supplier represented more than 8% of the Company's purchases (in dollars and/or units) and there are a variety of alternative sources (both domestic and offshore) for virtually all of the Company's merchandise.
+In the third quarter of fiscal 2012, no supplier represented more than 8% of the Company's purchases (in dollars and/or units) and there are a variety of alternative sources (both domestic and offshore) for virtually all of the Company's merchandise.
 The Company has good relationships with its suppliers and has no reason to believe that it is exposed to any material risk that would operate to prevent the Company from acquiring, distributing and/or selling merchandise on an ongoing basis.

-Record high prices for cotton, an important component in clothing fabrication, along with a significant shortage of supply has placed strains on certain product margins.
+Recent months have seen a reduction in the price of cotton albeit not to levels prior to calendar 2010.
+Record high prices for cotton in calendar 2010 and into 2011, an important component in clothing fabrication, along with a significant shortage of supply placed strains on certain product margins.
 A recent slowdown in demand has resulted in bringing cotton prices sharply lower over the past few months, however cotton prices remain higher than they have been over the past ten years.
 The Company continues to closely monitor this development in an effort to maintain its value pricing proposition.